chetanjain2099/Python-exe-maker/README.md

    - During the conversion process, you can click the "Cancel Conversion" button to stop all ongoing conversion tasks.

 ## Contribution

-Any form of contribution is welcome!
-You can participate in the following ways:
+Contributions are welcome!
+You can:

+- **Submit Issues**: Report bugs or suggest new features.
-  - **Submit a Pull Request**: Fork this repository, make modifications and submit a Pull Request, we will review it as soon as possible.
+- **Create Pull Requests**: Fork this repository, make changes, and submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](/LICENSE) file for more details.

+## Acknowledgments
+This project is based on the original repository by [yeahhe365](https://github.com/yeahhe365/PythonEXE_Maker).
+Additional options and improvements have been made in this fork to enhance functionality and usability.